Calculating Heat Loss: A Step-by-Step Guide

 5. How does insulation give you a lower temperature?

-Insulation works by providing a highly resistant barrier to the heat flow.
+Insulation works by providing a highly resistant barrier to the flow of heat.

-It keeps warm air in the winter and hot air out during the summer, which helps maintain a comfortable internal temperature for the building.
+It keeps warm air in during the winter and hot air out during the summer, which helps maintain a comfortable internal temperature for the building year-round.

 » Click here to download our free eBook that breaks down everything engineers need to know about heat pump design!